vcoetzee/chicago-exercise/README.md

 # Chicago Exercise

-The aim of this exercise was to further my SQL skills in mySQL.
+The aim of this exercise was to further my SQL skills in mySQL 8.0

 ## Methods